tomgwasira/gpt-gui/README.md

 # Graphical User Interface Implementation for General Power Theory
+## Important

-Trigger does not work on non-repeating signals
+Trigger function does not work on non-repeating signals.

 ## Development
 ### Install PyQt5